rnosov/react-reveal/README.md

 ## Children

-`react-reveal` will attach a reveal effect to each child.
-In other words
+`react-reveal` will attach a reveal effect to each child it gets.
+In other words,

 ```jsx
 <Zoom>